madebykind/madebykind-v3/content/work/papyrus.md

 </div>

 {{< blockquote author="Mat Hayward" role="Partnerships Director, Kind" wrapperclass="py-16 lg:py-32 xl:py-48" align="center">}}The Papyrus website will be used by people experiencing the hardest moments of their lives.
-Whether that's young people in crisis, parents who do not know where to turn or people carrying grief they were not prepared for.
-That has shaped every decision we've made from structure to content and design details.
-We needed it to be clear, calm and easy to navigate without the person using it having to work for it.
-Knowing who we are building the website for, and how they might be feeling when using it, gave us real focus throughout the project.{{</ blockquote >}}
+Whether that’s young people in crisis, parents who do not know where to turn or people experiencing grief they never prepared for.
+That’s shaped every decision we’ve made, from structure to content and design details.
+We needed it to be clear, calm and easy to navigate without the person using it having to work too hard.
+Knowing how someone might be feeling when using the website, gave us a real focus throughout the project.{{</ blockquote >}}